 To learn more about the balance between Bitcoin adoption and being forced toward the e-Naira, he then spoke with a few business owners.
-One told him,

-The cash swap policy has been ridiculous, to say the least.
-Today, February 4, 2023, alone, you could not get any physical cash in the entire Garki ultra modern market in Abuja, Nigeria.
+One told him, alone, you could not get any physical cash in the entire Garki ultra modern market in Abuja, Nigeria.
 People are unable to take care of little business deals, like cash for services, transportation, etc. It's so bad because even the traditional banking applications seem to be overwhelmed by the sudden surge in transactions and cannot cope.